Swiss-It/cprg-312-project-phase-1/README.md

 ------------------------------------------------------------------------------------

-SSL Configuration
+SSL Configuration\
 This app is secured using OpenSSL with a self-signed certificate.
-This ensures encrypted HTTPS communication, preventing data interception.
+This ensures encrypted HTTPS communication, preventing data interception.\
 The certificate is configured using the following:

--x509 - Standard format for SSL/TLS certificates.
+-x509 - Standard format for SSL/TLS certificates.\
--newkey rsa:2048 - RSA 2048-bit encryption	is industry standard for strong security and performance balance.
+-newkey rsa:2048 - RSA 2048-bit encryption	is industry standard for strong security and performance balance.\
--keyout key.pem - Stores the private key securely.
+-keyout key.pem - Stores the private key securely.\
--out cert.pem - Stores the self-signed SSL certificate.
+-out cert.pem - Stores the self-signed SSL certificate.\
--days 365 - Keeps the certificate valid for testing over a 1-year period.
+-days 365 - Keeps the certificate valid for testing over a 1-year period.\
--nodes - No password encryption for simplified local development, avoiding manual passphrase entry.
+-nodes - No password encryption for simplified local development, avoiding manual passphrase entry.\

 ------------------------------------------------------------------------------------

-Secure HTTP Headers
+Secure HTTP Headers\
 The implemented security headers use Helmet.js to protect against common vulnerabilities:

-Content-Security-Policy - Prevents XSS and code injection.
+Content-Security-Policy - Prevents XSS and code injection.\
-X-Frame-Options: DENY - Prevents clickjacking attacks.
+X-Frame-Options: DENY - Prevents clickjacking attacks.\
-Strict-Transport-Security - Enforces HTTPS connections.
+Strict-Transport-Security - Enforces HTTPS connections.\
-X-Content-Type-Options: nosniff - Stops MIME-type sniffing.
+X-Content-Type-Options: nosniff - Stops MIME-type sniffing.\
-Referrer-Policy: strict-origin-when-cross-origin - Controls referrer information sharing.
+Referrer-Policy: strict-origin-when-cross-origin - Controls referrer information sharing.\

 ------------------------------------------------------------------------------------

-Route and Caching Strategies
+Route and Caching Strategies\
 These are the current implemented cache control strategies, with stale-while-revalidate for better performance and keeping fresh data.
-Some data is not cached, for security reasons.
+Some data is not cached, for security reasons.\
 They are listed Route - Method - Purpose - Cache Control

-Route	Method	Purpose	Cache Control
-/moods - GET - Fetch moods - max-age=300, stale-while-revalidate=300
+/moods - GET - Fetch moods - max-age=300, stale-while-revalidate=300\
-/moods - POST - Add mood - No caching
+/moods - POST - Add mood - No caching\
-/goals - GET - Fetch goals - max-age=600, stale-while-revalidate=600
+/goals - GET - Fetch goals - max-age=600, stale-while-revalidate=600\
-/goals - POST - Add goal - No caching
+/goals - POST - Add goal - No caching\
-/resources - GET - Fetch wellness resources - max-age=3600, stale-while-revalidate=3600
+/resources - GET - Fetch wellness resources - max-age=3600, stale-while-revalidate=3600\

 ------------------------------------------------------------------------------------

-Lessons Learned & Challenges
+Lessons Learned & Challenges\
-SSL Certificate Issues
+SSL Certificate Issues\
 When I was trying to start my server I had issues finding my SSL certificate.
 I had accidentally generated the certificate in a different directory.
 I proceeded to fix the issue by generating a new certificate in the project directory.

-Content Security Policy (CSP) Errors
+Content Security Policy (CSP) Errors\
 When I first started the project I had some errors in the console regarding CSP.
 I was able to fix these errors by adjusting the script-src and style-src policies to allow trusted sources.